html-screen-capture-js/html-screen-capture-js/README.md

 - Create a web page screen capture "image", and display the "snapshot" (e.g. by using an iframe).
 - Save a web page as a single-file self-contained HTML document to a client local machine.
 - Send a complete web page content as a simple string to a remote server.
+- Captures your entire screen.
+- Edit with a few clicks is possible.

 License: